-Optimal ESR and CRP cut-off values based on new criteria for periprosthetic joint infectionMarch 21st, 2013 in Surgery
+Optimal ESR and CRP cut-off values based on new criteria for periprosthetic joint infectionMarch 21, 2013 in Medicine & Health / Surgery

 Infections, as the news has shown time and again, can be deadly.
 Periprothesthetic joint infection (PJI) is the infection of grave concern to the orthopedic community, especially in its growingly common antibiotic-resistant form.
 This all-too-common infection can be found deep inside the joint prosthesis following joint replacement surgery.